jouterleys/extractMVA/README.md

 ## Time Normalised Data
 Data is normalised to the longest stance phase in the data file.
 The length of stance when the sampling frequency is only 50 Hz is generally less that 20 frames, therefore interpolating to 101 points adds a lot of estimated data and creates issues at the edge points.
 Normalised is most useful for ensemble averaging which can only be performed when all trials are the same length.
 However, the .mean field within each metric (force, max pressure, etc.) for each segment is upsampled to 101 points for comparison to other data normalized to this length.
-A linear spline is used (MATLAB's defaults for interp1 is used.
+A linear spline is used (MATLAB's defaults for interp1 are used).
 Note: If discrete metrics are going to be extracted they should be done on the .raw fields.